plone/Installers-UnifiedInstaller/docs/windows.rst

 Introduction
 ============

-The Plone Unified Installer may be used to install Plone on Windows 10 for development, evaluation or testing purposes.
+Plone's Unified Installer may be used to install Plone on Windows 10 for development, evaluation or testing purposes.
-Windows is an uncommon choice for production (live, Internet-connected) purposes; it's possible to do so, but requires Windows integration experience that's not common in the Plone Community.
+Windows is an uncommon choice for production (live, Internet-connected) purposes; it's possible to do it, but requires Windows integration experience that's not common in the Plone Community.
+Using Windows for development, evaluation, testing and training, though, is no problem.

 Prerequisites
 =============